John-Abbott-College/1P6-Notes/Markdown/35_word_problem_to_code.md

    1. What are its inputs and outputs
    2. Make this function generic, so that it can be reused elsewhere.
    3. Should do one thing, and one thing only
-5. Are there any steps that are repeated...

    1. create a loop,
    2. or create a function
    3. or both